HIST – History

 HIST 310 Studies in World History (4)

 Prerequisite: second-year standing.
 Addresses the changing interpretations of various topics in world history, as chosen by the instructor, from ancient times to the present.
 Promotes the development of analytical thinking and writing and engages in dynamic learning with group discussion and individual presentation.
 May be repeated with different topics.
-(HP)
+(HP, WOC)

 HIST 330 Studies in American History (4)